akvorado/akvorado/console/data/docs/02-configuration.md

 `ICMPv4`, and `ICMPv6`.
 The two latest one are displayed as a string in the console (like `echo-reply` or `frag-needed`).

-#### Custom Dictionaries
+#### Custom dictionaries

 You can add custom dimensions to be looked up via a dictionary.
 This is useful to enrich your flow with additional informations not possible to get in the classifier.

-**Note:**
-Filtering by dictionaries is not possible with the current state of development.

 This works by providing the database with a CSV files containing the values.

+**Note:** filtering by dictionaries is not possible with the current state of development.

 ```yaml
 schema: